GonzaloQu3dena/java-data-structures/README.md

 - Search: O(n)
 - Access by index: O(n)

-### 3. Circular Linked List
+### 3. Circular Singly Linked List

-A linear data structure where the last node points back to the first node, creating a circular loop.
+A linear data structure where the last node points back to the first node, creating a circular loop with forward-only traversal.
 This structure allows for continuous traversal and is particularly useful for round-robin scheduling and cyclic operations.

 **Key Features:**
+- Generic type support (`CircularSinglyLinkedList<T>`)
+- Circular structure with continuous forward traversal
+- Efficient insertion at both ends
+- Memory efficient with single pointer per node

+**Available Methods:**
+- `pushBack(T item)` - Add element to the end
+- `pushFront(T item)` - Add element to the beginning
+- `insertAt(T item, int pos)` - Insert element at specific position
+- `popBack()` - Remove element from the end
+- `popFront()` - Remove element from the beginning
+- `removeAt(int pos)` - Remove element at specific position
+- `isEmpty()` - Check if list is empty
+- `size()` - Get current size
+- `iterator()` - Print all elements

+**Time Complexity:**
+- Insertion (front/back): O(1)
+- Insertion (at position): O(n)
+- Deletion (back): O(n) - requires traversal to find previous node
+- Deletion (front): O(1)
+- Search: O(n)
+- Access by index: O(n)

+### 4. Circular Doubly Linked List

+A linear data structure where the last node points back to the first node and the first node points back to the last node, creating a circular loop with bidirectional traversal.
+This structure combines the benefits of both circular and doubly linked lists.

+**Key Features:**
-- Generic type support (`CircularLinkedList<T>`)
+- Generic type support (`CircularDoublyLinkedList<T>`)
-- Circular structure with continuous traversal
+- Circular structure with continuous bidirectional traversal
 - Lambda function support with `Consumer` and `Predicate` interfaces
-- Efficient insertion at both ends
+- Efficient insertion and deletion at both ends
 - Functional programming support for modern Java

 **Available Methods:**